Overview

 Waterwise Incentive package

-An incentive for residents to monitor their water use to help them save water and money.
-It includes an dollar ($) amount for homeowners to include waterwise landscape and irrigation items, and residents can receive a FREE water use monitoring system to help save water by signing up for the Waterwise Smart Metering Program, using the link in the tile below.
+Residents can receive a FREE water use monitoring system to help save water by signing up for the Waterwise Smart Metering Program, using the link in the tile below to the right.

 FAQs